kiralynicole/Nutrition_Project/README.md

 #### Implementation Details

 The `OrderService` class is implemented in the `OrderService.java` file within the `service` package.
 It interacts with the `OrderRepository` for database operations.

+### Notification Service

+The `NotificationService` class is responsible for managing the registration and notification of `EmailMsgListener` instances.
+It allows for subscribing and unsubscribing listeners to email messages and notifying all registered listeners when an event occurs that they should be informed about.

+#### Implementation Details

+The `NotificationService` class is implemented in the `NotificationService.java` file within the `service` package.
+It interacts with the `EmailMsgListener` for the operations.

 ## Running the Tests